 Fertility Friend’s mobile apps aren’t nearly as slick, intuitive, or easy-to-use as the others I tested, but the site’s paywalled content is unique and invaluable.
 For example, Fertility Friend used anonymized member data to examine, say, how likely you are to get a negative pregnancy test before a positive test.
 There are also busy member forums for women who are, for instance, trying to conceive after more than 12 months or trying to conceive through IVF.

+While there are many great features, we could not name this option as the best fertility tracking app.
 Fertility Friend can be overwhelming to someone who’s just begun the process of trying to conceive: Many of its users are fertility-tracking pros who’ve used the site through multiple pregnancies, and a fair portion are struggling with fertility problems, so the site’s active message boards may provoke some anxiety if you’ve just started trying to get pregnant for the first time.
 However, I bought a Fertility Friend membership both times that I was trying to get pregnant, and found it helpful both times, with very supportive women in the forums.

 In addition to Glow and Fertility Friend, I tested two other highly rated apps: Ovia and Kindara.
 Neither of these is bad, but I found both less intuitive and less easy-to-use than Glow.
 Ovia offers a “fertility score” of 0 to 10, while Kindara indicates fertility using a bar-and-star system and also won’t wager to tell you the exact day it thinks you ovulated until you’ve been using the app for months.
 Neither of those is straightforward or obvious as Glow’s system, which provides a percentage for how likely you are to get pregnant each day.
 And Glow’s messaging couldn’t be more direct; for instance: “Peak day is here!
 Our algorithm shows today is your most fertile day in this cycle, so it’s extremely important to have sexual intercourse today!”